 5. Not carving out a niche/Not having a clear direction

-You need to know the direction you want to go right from the onset and work towards that, sometimes it doesn’t aways go as planned and you have to be willing to make the necessary adjustments along the way, you also need to carve out your market niche and try become a leader in that market, don’t try to copy or replicate what everybody is doing, “observe the masses and do the opposite” this implies carving out a niche and trying to become a leader in that area by being different, by being unique, by being YOU, try to be unique and stay unique, there’s nothing wrong with trying a few things here and there to find out what works but always remember to streamline and focus on a few things that you can do later, as Steve Jobs puts it:
+You need to know the direction you want to go right from the onset and work towards that, sometimes it doesn’t aways go as planned and you have to be willing to make the necessary adjustments along the way.
+You also need to carve out your market niche and try to become a leader in that market.
+Don’t try to copy or replicate what everybody is doing, “observe the masses and do the opposite” this implies carving out a niche and trying to become a leader in that area by being different, by being unique, by being YOU; try to be unique and stay unique.
+There’s nothing wrong with trying a few things here and there to find out what works but always remember to streamline and focus on a few things that you can do later, as Steve Jobs puts it:

 “People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.
 I’m actually as proud of the things we haven’t done as the things I have done.
 Innovation is saying no to 1,000 things.”

 The problem faced by most new businesses is inefficiency and not having a clear knowledge of what the business is all about, this can sometimes lead to reckless decisions.
 Solution to this is proper education and training, you can either train yourself or hire those who have expertise in the fields where you are lacking.